George Austin (gardener): Voyage

-The Guardian under the command of Lieutenant Edward Riou set sail from Spithead on 8 September 1789, and had an uneventful voyage to the Cape of Good Hope, arriving on 24 November 1789 loaded with provisions, farm machinery, agricultural crops and livestock to a value of some £70,000, together with convicts and their overseers.
-Here at the Cape the ship took on more provisions, plants and convicts.
+HMS Guardian, under the command of Lieutenant Edward Riou, set sail from Spithead on 8 September 1789, and had an uneventful voyage to the Cape of Good Hope, and arrived on 24 November 1789 loaded with provisions, farm machinery, agricultural crops and livestock to a value of some £70,000, together with convicts and their overseers.
+At the Cape, the ship took on more provisions, plants and convicts.
 On Christmas Eve, twelve days after his departure from the Cape, and with the animals and plants making heavy demands on the ship's water supply, the sighting of an iceberg was an opportunity to collect fresh water.
-In poor weather conditions the ship collided with the iceberg, was badly damaged and, being in danger of sinking, Riou allowed most of the crew to take to the Guardians boats, Austin and Smith being among those that took to boats that were never seen again.
+In poor weather conditions the ship collided with the iceberg.
+Most of the crew (including the gardeners), was tragically lost when the ship, while collecting ice to supplement the freshwater supply (depleted by the needs of plants and animals on board) struck an iceberg in the Southern Ocean off southern Africa.
+The Guardian was badly damaged and, being in danger of sinking, Riou allowed most of the crew to take to ship's boats, Austin and Smith being among those that took to boats and were never seen again.

 Riou managed to struggle back to the Cape taking nine weeks and here the ship was run aground to prevent her sinking, only to be wrecked during a hurricane.
 The remains were sold in 1790.
 Riou survived this event only to be killed by round shot at the Battle of Copenhagen on 2 April 1801.